 To ensure you’re not wasting your time and cash, get specific about your networking possibilities.
 Take the time to understand who your ideal client is by developing a specific persona that sets your firm apart from others.
 When you know who you want to rub elbows with, you’ll narrow down your networking possibilities.
 For example:

-- Before you apply to speak at a networking event, make sure it falls in your niche.
+- Before you apply to speak at a networking event as part of your lawyer marketing, make sure it falls in your niche.

 - Before you take a client out to dinner, make sure they’ll benefit from your services.